arbrown/pao/README.md

 If a player turned up a red cannon at B4, the notation would be:

     ?B4=qB4

 #### Theoretical variants
-In theory, in some game variants a ply could involve more than one piece (on either side) or multiple moves (as in double-move Ban Chi.)
+In theory, in some game variants a ply could involve more than one piece (on either side) or multiple moves (as in double-move Ban Qi.)
 In this case, multiple pieces (and their locations) are separated by commas (,) and multiple moves are separated by semicolons (;).